 Week 6.2 useEffect, useMemo, useCallback

-, and more, providing practical insights into state management and component functionalities.
+In this lecture, Harkirat explores key aspects of React, starting with React Hooks like useEffect, useMemo, useCallback, and more, providing practical insights into state management and component functionalities.
 The discussions extend to creating custom hooks for reusable logic.
 Prop drilling, a common challenge in passing data between components, is addressed, offering effective solutions.
 The lecture also covers the Context API, a powerful tool for simplified state management across an entire React application.

 Side Effects in React

-refer to operations or behaviors that occur outside the scope of the typical component rendering process.
+In the context of React, side effects refer to operations or behaviors that occur outside the scope of the typical component rendering process.
 These can include data fetching, subscriptions, manual DOM manipulations, and other actions that have an impact beyond rendering the user interface.

-hook allows you to incorporate side effects into your components in a clean and organized manner.
+Thus, “side effects” are the operations outside the usual rendering process, and “hooks,” like useEffect, are mechanisms provided by React to handle these side effects in functional components.
+The useEffect hook allows you to incorporate side effects into your components in a clean and organized manner.

 React Hooks